eXascaleInfolab/clubmark/README.md

     - `1>> ...` output execution log (`stdout` tracing) to the `./bench.log`
     - `2>> ...` output execution log (`stderr` tracing) to the `./bench.err`

-To run the benchmark on other [POSIX-compatible] platfroms / operating systems, either the [docker container](#deployment-via-docker) of the default environment should be used, or all clustering algorithms and evaluating measures should be recompiled for the target platform.
+To run the benchmark on other [POSIX-compatible] platfroms / operating systems, either the [docker container](#deployment-via-docker) for the default environment should be used, or all clustering algorithms and evaluating measures should be recompiled for the target platform.

 ## Overview

-The benchmark executes specified applications (clustering algorithms) on the specified or generated input datasets (networks, graphs), measures execution statistics and evaluates quality (including accuracy) of the results using specified measures.
+The benchmark executes specified applications (clustering algorithms) on the specified or generated input datasets (networks - graphs specified by the pairwise relations), measures execution statistics and evaluates quality (including accuracy) of the results using specified measures.
 Clubmark is a general-purpose modular benchmarking framework specialized for the clustering (community detection) algorithms evaluation.
 The generic functionality is based on [PyExPool](https://github.com/eXascaleInfolab/PyExPool) multiprocess execution pool and load balancer.

 Generic properties:
 - Data preprocessing (synthetic networks generation, shuffling, etc.);